Thursday, 5 January 2017

 Complications: Febrile Seizures

-In some children (ages 6 months to 5 years), a fever can induce a seizure.
-This involves loss of consciousness and shaking limbs.
+In some children (typically between 6 months and 5 years old), a rapid spike in fever can induce a febrile seizure.
+This involves a sudden loss of consciousness and rhythmic shaking of the limbs.

-• Lay the child on their side or stomach on the floor.
+• Gently lay the child on their side on the floor.

-• Do NOT put anything in their mouth.
+• Do NOT place anything in their mouth (this is a dangerous myth).

 Treatment

-• Acetaminophen (Tylenol) or Ibuprofen (Advil/Motrin): Effective for lowering fever and reducing aches.
+• Acetaminophen (Tylenol) or Ibuprofen (Advil/Motrin): These are highly effective for lowering fever and reducing muscle aches.

-• Note: Dosing for children is based on weight.
-Follow instructions carefully.
+• Note: Dosing for children should always be based on current weight, not age.
+Follow the package instructions or your doctor's advice carefully.

 ⚠️ WARNING: NO ASPIRIN FOR CHILDREN

-Never give Aspirin to children or teenagers recovering from viral infections (like flu or chickenpox).
-It is linked to Reye's Syndrome, a rare but fatal condition causing liver and brain damage.
+Never give Aspirin (acetylsalicylic acid) to children or teenagers recovering from viral infections.
+It is strongly linked to Reye's Syndrome, a rare but potentially fatal condition that causes acute swelling in the liver and brain.

-• Hydration: Drink plenty of water, juice, or broth to prevent dehydration.
+• Aggressive Hydration: Drink plenty of water, diluted fruit juice, or broth to replace fluids lost through sweating.

-• Coolness: Keep the room cool and wear light clothing.
+• Keep Cool: Keep the room temperature comfortable, use light blankets, and wear lightweight clothing.

 No comments: